University Housing Requirements Policies

 Students are required to live in University-approved housing (residence halls or Greek

-Students must be at least 17 years old on the first day of orientation to reside in the residence
+Students must be at least 17 years old on the day they move in to reside in the residence

 Charges for residence hall room and board plans are published by the Business Office